Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Roofing-Specific Strengths:

 Jobber’s biggest advantage is affordability and simplicity.
 You can implement it in a day.
-The interface is clean and mobile-first, so crews in the field have an easier experience than some competitors.
-For contractors doing primarily cash work (not insurance claims), the estimate-to-invoice workflow is sufficient.
+The interface is clean and mobile-first.
+Crews in the field have an easier experience than with some competitors.
+For contractors doing primarily cash work, the estimate-to-invoice workflow is sufficient.

 Cons:

-– No native Hover or aerial measurement integration (you’d need a third-party tool)
+• No native Hover or aerial measurement connection

-– Limited reporting depth—if you need profitability by crew or job type, you’re limited
+• Limited reporting depth.
+You can’t easily analyze profitability by crew or job type.

 User Feedback: